Applications will be considered on a rolling basis.

 DAWN is an equal opportunity employer that does not discriminate in its hiring practices and, in order to build the strongest possible workforce, actively seeks a diverse applicant pool.

-DAWN is a hybrid human rights advocacy organization, think tank and journal, focused on promoting human rights and democracy in the Middle East and North Africa World, and changing the foreign policy of the United States and the international community to further those goals.
+DAWN is a new human rights and democracy reporting and advocacy organization focused on promoting rights-respecting, democratically elected governments in the Arab World.
 DAWN was founded by Jamal Khashoggi and works to uphold his vision for freedom, human rights and democracy in the Middle East and North Africa.